 For its part, Lattice Engines has been serving customers broadly (and well) in the categories of data management, analytics, and account-based marketing (ABM) over the last few years, as evidenced by its:

-- Position in the soon-to-be published “The Forrester New Wave™: B2B Customer Data Platforms, Q2 2019”
+- Position in the just-published “The Forrester New Wave™: B2B Customer Data Platforms, Q2 2019“

 - Leader position in “The Forrester Wave™: B2B Customer Analytics, Q1 2019“